HackerStallions/Writeups/FE_CTF2022/button-less/button-less.md

 ## 0. Inspect information

-We get an iCEstick FPGA development board and a simple highlevel schematic:
+We get an iCEstick FPGA development board and a simple high-level schematic:

 ![Schematic from challenge](schematic.png)